LizMarlowe-byte/Tech-writing-portfolio/Templates/User_Guide_Template.md

 # {Application Name} User Guide

-_Use this template for documenting all types of user guides, and include task-based instructions, emphasizing usability, workflows, and clear outcomes._
+_Use this template for documenting all types of user guides, focusing on task-based instructions, usability, workflows, and clear outcomes._

-:warning: **DISCLAIMER**
+## ℹ️ About this guide

+I created this user guide for {Name of application}, a {describe the application in a few words}, to demonstrate a structured, task-oriented approach that improves clarity and usability beyond the official documentation.
+It provides step-by-step instructions, logical workflows, and visuals that help users get up and running quickly.

+Unlike the official {Name of application} documentation, this guide {describes what is improved in this guide from the official documentation}.

+I chose {Name of application} because it {state why you chose it, such as: _it represents a modern, open-source platform that benefits from clear, user-friendly documentation_}.

+To achieve this, I focused on the following:

+- {bulleted list that indicates the types of things you did to improve the official version, such as: _Applied best practices for user guides, including task-oriented content, clear headings, and purposeful visuals_}.
+-
+-

-This user guide is based on a real open-source application and was created exclusively for portfolio purposes.
-Some content has been modified to showcase technical writing best practices and might not represent the application’s current functionality.
-For accurate and up-to-date information, refer to the official project repository and documentation for the application.
+> _**Note:** This user guide is based on a real open-source application and was created exclusively for portfolio purposes.
+Some content has been modified to showcase technical writing best practices and may not represent the application’s current functionality.
+For accurate and up-to-date information, refer to the official {Name of application} documentation._

 ***